nicolevegai/LinkDictionary/README.md

     LinkedList<String> dict = new LinkedList<String>();

 Also, we applied this coding principle when creating an array that holds all the arguments that were inputed by the user.
-We used to call it comm and it was not clear so we refactor it and now the array holding this argumenst is called arrayOfArgumentsInputed which is more clear.
+We used to call it comm and it was not clear so we refactor it and now the array holding this arguments is called arrayOfArgumentsInputed which is more understandable.

      String argumentsInputed = scan.nextLine();
             String[] arrayOfArgumentsInputed = argumentsInputed.split(" ");